 Cleveland is a large city located in the state of Ohio.
 With a population of 388,072 people and 176 constituent neighborhoods, Cleveland is the second largest community in Ohio.
 Much of the housing stock in Cleveland was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cleveland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Cleveland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cleveland is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Cleveland who work in office and administrative support (14.91%), sales jobs (8.57%), and food service (8.02%).
+There are especially a lot of people living in Cleveland who work in office and administrative support (14.48%), sales jobs (8.68%), and food service (8.08%).